friendica/docker/README.md

 ## Administrator account

-Because Friendica links the administrator account to a specific mail address, you **have** to set a valid address for `MAILNAME`.
+Because Friendica links the administrator account to a specific mail address, you **have** to set a valid address for `FRIENDICA_ADMIN_MAIL`.

 ## Mail settings